Should Your Child See a Doctor?

 - Hot Tub Rash.
 Causes small red bumps that are painful and itchy.
 Mainly occurs on skin covered by a bathing suit.
 Rash starts 12-48 hours after being in hot tub.
 Caused by overgrowth of bacteria in hot tubs.

-- Blister Rash Serious.
+- Blister Rash (Serious).
 Widespread blisters on the skin are a serious sign.
 It can be caused by infections or drugs.
 Stevens Johnson Syndrome is an example.

 Drugs and Rashes

 - Prescription medicines sometimes cause widespread rashes.
+Some are allergic, but most are not.

-- Non-prescription OTC medicines rarely cause any rashes.
+- Non-prescription (OTC) medicines rarely cause any rashes.

 - Most rashes that occur while taking an OTC medicine are viral rashes.